Aiven-Open/klaw-docs/docs/cluster-management/kafka-cluster-sync/sync-topics-to-cluster.md

 which can be ignored, and you can proceed with the other topics.

 :::note
-To get automated notifications whenever there are changes on topics between Klaw and Kafka clusters, configure the property `klaw.notify.admins.clusterchanges.scheduler.enable` to `true` in Klaw Core module.
+To get automated notifications whenever there are changes on topics between Klaw and Apache Kafka clusters, configure the property
+`klaw.notify.admins.clusterchanges.scheduler.enable` to `true` in Klaw Core module.
 This by default sends a notification to Klaw admins at 12 AM everyday.
 If you would like to change that, you may configure the property for cron expression `klaw.notify.admins.clusterchanges.scheduler.cron.expression`